 When I had initially seen the poster for this movie about a month-and-a-half ago, I made the decision to indulge in a few drinks and a long smoke before going to watch this film.
 It’s the first quarter of the year still, so there’s not much residue worth dusting off, making it an oasis for […]Read more "Roger’s Disappointed Annihilation Viewing"

-Sundance is peak indie; where filmmakers go to be depressed in peace.
-It’s why a moviegoer mocked the dramatic tone to the plot of Cory Finley’s barbarous directorial debut; this kind of angst is nothing new to the film nerd.
-A statement on mental health, friendship, femininity, and something to do with horses, Thoroughbreds thoroughly […]Read more "Thoroughbreds Review"
+Sundance is peak indie, where filmmakers go to be depressed in peace.
+It’s why a moviegoer mocked the dramatic tone to the plot of Cory Finley’s barbarous directorial debut; angst is nothing new to the film nerd.
+A statement on mental health, friendship, femininity, and something to do with horses, Thoroughbreds thoroughly entertains for its […]Read more "Thoroughbreds Review"